serengetijade/C_Sharp/README.md

 ![MadLib Game Preview](https://github.com/serengetijade/C_Sharp/blob/main/ReadMe/MadLibGame.jpg)

 #### [Twenty One Game](https://github.com/serengetijade/C_Sharp/tree/main/TwentyOneGame)
 a console application to recreate the popular game of Twenty One, aka Black Jack.
+This project creates a library that is meant to be leveraged to other card games.
+The coding is generic to allow for future customization and reuse.
+- Calculated hand values using lambda functions.

 #### [Database First Web App](https://github.com/serengetijade/C_Sharp/tree/main/Car_Insurance/Car_Insurance)
 a Web Application to calculate Car Insurance Rates.
 It was created using a database first approach with Entity Framework.